For: 1,100 Bed Metropolitan Hospital with 50+ Operating Rooms

 Flow Cell Design in Central Supply

-This new design breaks down the process into four elements or sub-processes with four corresponding work stations—sterile surgical packs, supplies, instruments, and system entry / delivery.
-Each picker is now responsible for a single station, and carts move sequentially from station to station.
-To even out or “level” the processing times between stations, which are not always in sync, pickers move flexibly upstream and downstream.
+In this new design, each picker is now responsible for a single station, and carts move sequentially from station to station.
 The new process and flexing of pickers resulted in a consistent, reliable flow of case carts to completion.

 Improvements, Benefits and Key Outcomes

-With the new flow cell design, carts are delivered 100% accurately, ahead of schedule, with improved ergonomics for the pickers and reduced costs.
+With the new flow/cell design, carts are being delivered 100% accurately, ahead of schedule, and with improved ergonomics for the pickers and reduced costs.

 Other Key Improvements and Outcomes: